In this section:

 You can get tax relief for your business expenditure as long as it's not:

 But to be allowable expenditure, it must be 'wholly and exclusively' for carrying on and earning the profits of your business.
 This means that your sole purpose for the expenditure must be a business purpose.

-For 2012-13 and earlier, you can get some private benefit from the expenditure and still get tax relief for the amount spent for your business, as long as either:
+For 2012 to 13 and earlier, you can get some private benefit from the expenditure and still get tax relief for the amount spent for your business, as long as either:

-For 2013-14 onwards, there are some new simple flat rates you can use that may reduce the records you need to keep.
+For 2013 to 14 onwards, there are some new simple flat rates you can use that may reduce the records you need to keep.
 You can claim flat rate expenses for:

 You can deduct the full amount of your allowable business expenditure from your business income to work out your taxable profits.